mbhanpura/SBC/README.md

  1) Create a copy of the values.yaml file to customize CFK configuration.
 Do not edit the default values.yaml file.
 Save your copy to any file location; we will refer to this location as ```<path-to-values-file>```

+        export PATH_TO_VALUES_FILE=<path-to-values-file>

-        mkdir <path-to-values-file>
+        mkdir $PATH_TO_VALUES_FILE

-        #Copy the values.yaml file from "cfk-kubernetes-operator/confluent-for-kubernetes" in the above created directory
+    Copy the values.yaml file from "cfk-kubernetes-operator/confluent-for-kubernetes" in the above created directory
  2) Within this _values.yaml_ file, make the following changes:

         telemetry: